 Flourishing of Arts in Europe between 1919 and 1929

-12017-06-19T21:49:57-07:00Seth Rogoff5f001fc099cd635507b143be056702764af6929c192374gallery2017-08-16T22:07:45-07:00Seth Rogoff5f001fc099cd635507b143be056702764af6929cIf nationalism, communism and authoritarianism dominated the political sphere in Europe during the 1920s, it could well be argued that the literary and artistic sphere in Europe experienced its most democratic, its most individualistic and flourishing era of all time.
+12017-06-19T21:49:57-07:00Seth Rogoff5f001fc099cd635507b143be056702764af6929c192376gallery2020-10-02T06:58:36-07:00Seth Rogoff5f001fc099cd635507b143be056702764af6929cIf nationalism, communism, and authoritarianism dominated the political sphere in Europe during the 1920s, it could well be argued that the literary and artistic sphere in Europe experienced its most democratic, its most individualistic and flourishing era.
 It is impossible to give a full account of Europe’s artistic and literary movements of this era.
 It was a time full of famous –isms: Dadaism, expressionism, surrealism, Cubism, (though this began shortly before WWI) and futurism.
 Architecture saw the rise of a radical new style in Bauhaus form and design, which influenced furniture design, household objects, and eventually whole planned communities and industrial complexes.
-In the 1920s, Sigmund Freud continued to write works of psychoanalysis, Albert Einstein revolutionized science, and Martin Heidegger launched a philosophical revolution based on principles of subjective "being."
-In Paris, the world’s most gifted artists and writers met in cafes, exchanged ideas, displayed works in galleries and museums.
-The names are well known by now: Hemingway, Picasso, Joyce, Svevo, Mann, Stein, Miro, Dali, Malevich, Chagall, Eliot, Pound, Woolf – just to name a few.
-We focus on three artistic figures of the period, British writer Virginia Woolf, Spanish painter Salvador Dali, and German poet and writer Ernst Jünger.
+In the 1920s, Sigmund Freud, as we saw in the previous page, continued to write works of psychoanalysis, Albert Einstein revolutionized science, and Martin Heidegger launched a philosophical revolution based on principles of subjective "being."
+In Paris, as we saw with Diego Rivera, the world’s most gifted artists and writers met in cafes, exchanged ideas, and displayed works in galleries and museums.
+The names of 1920s European culture, including the many Americans and others who flocked there, are well known by now: Ernest Hemingway, Pablo Picasso, James Joyce, Italo Svevo, Thomas Mann, Gertrude Stein, Juan Miro, Salvador Dali, Kasimir Malevich, Marc Chagall, T.S.
+Eliot, Ezra Pound, Franz Kafka, and Virginia Woolf – just to name a few.
+In the following pages, I focus on three artistic figures of the period, the writer Virginia Woolf, the painter Salvador Dali, and the poet and writer Ernst Jünger in order to present some of the animating issues that shaped artistic production in these years.

 12017-08-16T21:27:56-07:00Seth Rogoff5f001fc099cd635507b143be056702764af6929cHannah Höch, Cut with the Dada Kitchen Knife through the Last Weimar Beer-Belly Cultural Epoch in Germany (1919)1Hannah Höch (1889-1978) was a member of the Berlin Dada movement and developed the art of photomontage.
 This work was made from images cut and pasted from the Berliner Illustrirte Zeitung and other periodicals.
 Pulsing, chaotic, and bursting with Dada energy, it is populated with well-known faces of the day – the recently abdicated Wilhelm II, Field Marshal Paul von Hindenburg, President Friedrich Ebert, as well as circus performers, athletes, actresses, and Hannah Höch herself – all floating among the gears and ball-bearings of industrial production.
 It has become one of the most recognized artworks of the Dada movement. http://germanhistorydocs.ghi-dc.org/sub_image.cfm?image_id=4209plain2017-08-16T21:27:56-07:00Seth Rogoff5f001fc099cd635507b143be056702764af6929c